simison/simison.github.io/_posts/2016-08-23-whats-going-on-with-couchsurfing-verification.markdown

 <span class="lead">What's with unauthorised CouchSurfing verification payments?
 Verification system was never community's favourite but this time there's something more to it.</span>

 So this is how CouchSurfing currently operates: CS tells new members they can get added benefits by "verifying" their profiles.
 Verifying your identity is done using credit card.
 CS forgets to mention it actually costs.
-CS just grabs your money every year from that on.
+CS just grabs your money every year from then on.

 That's pretty much what's been going on for the past few months.
 [CouchSurfing.com](https://www.couchsurfing.com) is really making an effort hiding away all the mentions about verification not being free.